Who We Are & What We Do

 In consultation with the relevant agencies agreed the new multi-agency safeguarding arrangements for North Yorkshire were agreed as set out in the Children and Social Work Act (2017).

-North Yorkshire Safeguarding Children Partnership (NYSCP) undertakes the work of formerly of North Yorkshire Children’s Trust and North Yorkshire Safeguarding Children Board with the aim to ensure all children in North Yorkshire are safe, happy, healthy and achieving.
+North Yorkshire Safeguarding Children Partnership (NYSCP) undertakes the work of the former North Yorkshire Children’s Trust and North Yorkshire Safeguarding Children Board with the aim of ensuring all children in North Yorkshire are safe, happy, healthy and achieving.

 NYSCP Arrangements: